-Significant factors to be considered by the Regional Water Board in reviewing requests for exceptions will be the reliability of the discharger's system in preventing inadequately treated wastewater from being discharged to the receiving water and the environmental consequence of such discharges.
+In reviewing requests for exceptions, the Water Board will consider the reliability of the discharger's system in preventing inadequately treated wastewater from being discharged to the receiving water and the environmental consequences of such discharges.

-South San Francisco Bay is surrounded by extensive mudflats, sloughs, marshes, and salt ponds, and is generally confined and shallow, except for a deep central channel.
-Discharges to the unnamed channel (Discharge Point No. 001) and to Matadero Creek (Discharge Point No. 002) do not receive 10:1 initial dilution.
-In 1988, the Regional Water Board found that these discharges met the exception to the Basin Plan prohibition based on the discharge providing a net environmental benefit.
-In 1990, the State Water Board disagreed, concluding that the Discharger had failed to demonstrate a net environmental benefit.
+South San Francisco Bay is surrounded by an extensive network of mudflats, sloughs, marshes, and salt ponds, and is generally confined and shallow, except for a deep central channel.
+The discharge does not receive a minimum initial dilution of 10:1.
+When the Regional Water Board reissued this permit in 1988, it granted an exception to the discharge prohibition based on the discharge providing a net environmental benefit.
+In 1990, the State Water Board overruled the Regional Water Board, concluding that the Discharger had failed to demonstrate a net environmental benefit.
 Nonetheless, it acknowledged that relocating the discharge north of the Dumbarton Bridge was not economically or environmentally sound.
-It also concluded that discharges could meet an exception to the prohibition because the Discharger could ensure an "equivalent level of protection," if the discharge received advanced secondary treatment and nitrification.
+It concluded that discharges could meet an exception to the prohibition if the Discharger could ensure an "equivalent level of protection."
 Attachment I provides more details regarding this history.

-The Regional Board continues to grant an exception to the discharge prohibition on the basis of the following findings:
+The Regional Water Board continues to grant an exception to Basin Plan Discharge Prohibition 1 based on the following:

 - a.
-Moving the Discharger's outfalls to deep water (i.e., north of the Dumbarton Bridge) would be an inordinate burden because such relocation would require pipeline construction through protected wetlands, which would be costly and disturb wetland habitats. - b.
-The Discharger continues to provide an equivalent level of environmental protection by providing advanced secondary treatment, including a higher level of BOD and TSS removal and nitrification, and by maintaining its pretreatment and pollution prevention programs.
+Moving the Discharger's outfall to deep water (i.e., north of the Dumbarton Bridge) would be an inordinate burden because such relocation would require pipeline construction through protected wetlands, which would be costly and disturb wetland habitats. - b.
+The Discharger continues to provide an equivalent level of environmental protection by providing advanced secondary treatment (i.e., by providing a higher level of biochemical oxygen demand [BOD5] and TSS removal) and significant nitrification.